-This Data Processing Agreement ("DPA") from Get ODK Inc ("ODK"), that includes the Standard Contractual Clauses adopted by the European Commission, as applicable, reflects the parties' agreement with respect to the terms governing the processing of personal data under ODK's Business Agreement along with any other agreement that the parties have signed (the "Agreement").
+This Data Processing Agreement ("DPA") from Get ODK Inc ("ODK") reflects the parties' agreement with respect to the terms governing the processing of personal data under ODK's Business Agreement along with any other agreement that the parties have signed (the "Agreement").
 This DPA is incorporated as an addendum to the Agreement upon execution by both parties.
 The term of this DPA shall follow the term of the Agreement.
 Terms not otherwise defined herein shall have the meaning as set forth in the Agreement.

 THIS DPA INCLUDES: